 Video games have been a forever-fun tradition from day one, offering countless titles for kids (and families) to lose themselves in for hours on end.

 And Minecraft has certainly made its mark on the gaming world—since its initial PC release, it is now more available than ever across different consoles including PS4, Nintendo Switch, and XBOX 360, and mobile devices.
+(Check out these mind-blowing stats about Minecraft.)

 While even the most basic of Minecraft gameplay scenarios offers loads of entertainment - say, solo play with vanilla Minecraft - this expansion, the power of modding, and an increasing number of options to play the game with friends has certainly kicked things up a notch.